koii-network/ezsandbox/Lesson 5/README.md

 const publicKey = keypair.publicKey;
 ```

-You can then send the message and the public key to another node to be verified and decoded.
+You can then send the signed message and the public key to another node to be verified and decoded.
 This can be done with [`namespaceWrapper.verifySignature()`](./koiiNode.js#L254):

 ```javascript
 // Assuming you've already retrieved the signed message and the public key